Our progress towards reducing GHG emissions

 We’re dedicated to increasing our customer's access to energy-efficient upgrades and innovative technologies that will help reduce GHG emissions as well as lower utility bills.

-Over half of the emissions avoided in 2022 were a result of enabling our customers to switch from high-carbon heating fuels to natural gas and/or encouraging them to adopt energy-efficient practices and technology with the help of our incentive and pilot programs, which covers everything from high-efficiency furnaces to deep energy retrofits.
+Over half of the emissions we helped our customers avoid in 2022 were a result of enabling them to switch from high-carbon heating fuels to natural gas and/or encouraging them to adopt energy-efficient practices and teDchnology with the help of our incentive and pilot programs, which cover everything from high-efficiency equipment to deep energy retrofits.

-As a result of helping customers adopt energy-efficient practices and technology, recorded annual natural gas savings totalled 1.2 million GJ.
-These energy savings resulted in carbon emission reductions of almost 70,000 tonnes of CO2e and total reductions of 646,480 tonnes of CO2e over the life of all measures installed or undertaken in 2022.4 Additionally, electricity savings from our conservation and energy management initiatives totaled 35.9 gigawatt hours (GWh) in 2022, an increase of 6.2 GWh compared to 2021.
+As a result, recorded annual natural gas savings totalled 1.2 million GJ.
+These energy savings resulted in carbon emission reductions of almost 70,000 tonnes of CO2e and total reductions of 646,480 tonnes of CO2e over the life of all measures installed or undertaken in 2022.4 Additionally, electricity savings from our conservation and energy management initiatives totaled 35.9 gigawatt hours (GWh) in 2023, an increase of 6.2 GWh compared to 2021.

-1,3FortisBC uses the term renewable and low-carbon gas to refer collectively to the low-carbon gases or fuels that the utility can acquire under the Greenhouse Gas Reduction (Clean Energy) Regulation, which are: Renewable Natural Gas (RNG or
+1FortisBC uses the term renewable and low-carbon gas to refer collectively to the low-carbon gases or fuels that the utility can acquire under the Greenhouse Gas Reduction (Clean Energy) Regulation, which are: Renewable Natural Gas (also called

-2Renewable Natural Gas is produced in a different manner than conventional natural gas.
+2Renewable Natural Gas (also called RNG or biomethane) is produced in a different manner than conventional natural gas.
 It is derived from biogas, which is produced from decomposing organic waste from landfills, agricultural waste and wastewater from treatment facilities.
-The biogas is captured and cleaned to create Renewable Natural Gas (also called biomethane).
+The biogas is captured and cleaned to create Renewable Natural Gas.